 Apache’s Up and Coming Pulsar Framework

-Is much more equipped to handle ML applications.
+Pulsar is much more equipped to handle ML applications.
 Pulsar acts as the central nervous system within an ML application.
 By unifying event streaming, queuing and publish / subscribe architectures, Pulsar positions itself as the cornerstone of ML applications.
 Additionally, Pulsar separates compute and storage.
 By doing so, both compute and storage can scale independently of each other and this does well to add robustness at higher levels of scalability, as well as alleviate operational pain in development.
 Additionally, Pulsar outperforms Kafka with the following:

 - Throughput: Pulsar has 1.5x the throughput as Kafka.